Esther Hamerman

-Esther Hamerman (born Esther Wachsmann) (1886-1977) was an American painter.
+Esther Hamerman (born Esther Wachsmann; 1886–1977) was a Polish-born American painter.
 Hamerman, who was self-taught, has been described as a "leading practitioner" of memory painting.
 She is considered a folk artist.

 Early life

 Esther was born in 1886 in Wieliczka, Poland into a Jewish family.
-She had 13 siblings.
+She had thirteen siblings.
 By the age of 18 she was married.
-She had four children and the family lived in Vienna.
+She had four children, and the family lived in Vienna, Austria.

-In 1938, the family fled Vienna because of the Anschluss.
-For six years they lived in a British internment camp in Trinidad.
+In 1938, the family fled Vienna because of the Anschluss, the annexation of the Federal State of Austria into the German Reich.
+For six years the family lived in a British internment camp in Trinidad.

 Immigration to the United States and career

 In 1944 the Hamerman family was released from the camp and moved to New York City.
-Esther started painting after moving to New York.
+Esther started painting after moving to New York City.
 Her daughter Helen Breger and her husband, Leonard, supported Hamerman's career and submitted a painting of hers to an exhibition at ACA Galleries.
 That exhibition was her "big break" into the art world.

 Hamerman's husband died in 1950.
 As a result, she relocated with her daughter and son-in-law to San Francisco, where she continued to paint.
+She lived in San Francisco for 12 years.

 Later life

-She moved back to New York in 1963.
-She lived with her other daughter, Nadja Merino-Kalfel.
-She died in 1977 in New York.
-Her grand-granddaughter is artist Nicole Eisenman.
+She moved back to New York City in 1963, where she lived with her other daughter, Nadja Merino-Kalfel.
+She died in 1977 in New York City.

+Her great-granddaughter is artist Nicole Eisenman.